The Lands: Geography

 The Golden Plains

 The Golden Plains are a wide and wild expanse of rich grassland.
-Much of this temperate to sub-tropical plain is inhabited by wild oxen, dear, wolves, lions and eagles.
-Sinti travelers wander this land in small clans.
-Hunters also come from Nerina and Farport to capture or kill some of the exotic wildlife.
+Much of this temperate to warm land is inhabited by wild oxen, deer, gazebo, wolves, lions and eagles.
+Zinda wander this land in small bands.
+Hunters come from as far as Grazia and Ivana to capture or kill some of its prized wildlife.
 Most of this land seems to be an endless haze of gently waving long grasses.
 However to the south are several distinctive locales...

 Everflow River

-The Everflow is the longest river of the Lands.
-It is attended by a wide flood plain as it traverses the pastures of Nerina.
-At times it is so wide and deep as to allow seafaring ships to voyage hundreds of miles inland.
+The Everflow is the longest river of The Lands.
+It is attended by gently wooded flood plains and at its widest it traverses the pastures of Nerina.
+At times it is so deep as to allow seafaring galleys to voyage hundreds of miles inland.
 Sometimes Hydra will also travel inland along this waterway from the Gaping Gulf.

 Delta Swamps

 Many rivers and many more tiny streams and pools traverse this land of swamps and reeds.
-Some humans venture into these swamps to hunt its rich store of fish and birdlife.
-However they are always careful to stay to the bigger rivers due to the legend of the Formanti - a clan of insect-warriors who hunt humans for sport and food just as humans do the smaller inhabitants of this land.
+It is known as the Delta Swamps and sometimes locally as Queensmire.
+Some venture into these swamps to hunt its rich store of fish and birdlife.
+However they are always careful to stay to the bigger rivers due to the legend of the Formanti - a colony of insect creatures who hunt humans for sport and food just as humans do the smaller inhabitants of this land.

 Hills of Plenty